 ReiserFS, Minix, UFS, HFS Plus, XFS, whatever is the Unix-like

-filesystem you need, even if the backed up data did not reside on such
+filesystem you want, even if the backed up data did not reside on such

 filesystem at backup time!

-3. Additionally format the swap partition (if needed)
+Additionally if you have created it, format the swap partition

 on the partition of your new hard drive:

 As an alternative, If you want to restore your system over several partitions like /usr /var /home and / , you must create the partitions, format them as seen above and then create the directories that will be used as mounting point an mount the partitions on these directories.
 For example if you have / , /usr , /var and /home partitions this would look like this:

 mkdir /disk/usr /disk/var /disk/home

 mount /dev/sda3 /disk/var